 Full of asparagus and tofu feta, this Vegan Omelet is a terrific dish to serve at a spring brunch.
-It’s great for days when you’re craving breakfast for dinner, too!
+It’s great for dinner too!
+This easy recipe is vegan and gluten-free.

 Signs of Spring

-Spring is finally starting to show itself here in New Jersey.
-The snow is starting to melt and I’m seeing green buds on trees.
-Spring produce is showing up at the grocery store, too, which has me craving fresh green vegetables.
-I’ve been so happy to see asparagus, and I’ve been buying it in large amounts, and I recently caught myself a vegetable crisper full of the green stalks.
+Spring is finally starting to show itself here in New Jersey!
+Fresh, spring produce is showing up at the grocery store, which has me craving green veggies.
+I’ve been so happy to see asparagus, and I’ve been buying it in large amounts, and I recently found myself with a vegetable crisper full of the green stalks.

 Wondering what to do with all of that fresh asparagus, I dug around to see what else I had in the fridge.
 I just happened to have some Tofu Feta leftover from the Greek Frittata I had recently made.
 I was sure they’d pair together well.
 Maybe in an omelet?
 A plan was forming.